kfrankli/jaxb-javax-jakarta-migration/README.md

 ## Conclusions

 Dealing with transitive dependencies due to the changes from `javax` to `jakarta` that crop up in mirating from Java 8 to 21 can be thorny.
 But for all the aofrementioned reasons, ideally [updating the libary depdency itself](#updating-the-depedency-library-strongly-recommended).

-# TODO below

-# For simple-xsd-app-eclise-transformer

-We need to *remove* the direct dependency

-Add maven-dependency-plugin to unpack and then transform the classes to Jakarta